Skip to main content

 Cost to own an Australian Shepherd

-For budgeting guidance, see: How Much Does a Dog Cost Per Month?
+For a full methodology and breakdown by size: How Much Does a Dog Cost Per Month?

-Similar breeds to compare
+Similar breeds to research

 Frequently Asked Questions